Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Navigate to any recipe page.
+1. Navigate to a recipe page of the testers choosing.
-1. Scroll to the **Recipe Ingredients** section and click the check box or text to see if it crosses out correctly.
+1. Scroll to the **Recipe Ingredients** section and click a check box or text to see if it crosses out correctly.
-1. Scroll to the **Recipe Steps** section and click the check box or text to see if it crosses out correctly.
+1. Scroll to the **Recipe Steps** section and click a check box or text to see if it crosses out correctly.
 1. Repeat steps 2 - 4 approximately three times.
 (Choose a different path to the recipe page each time or until all known paths are used).

 #### Document Result(s):
-1. If content from **Recipe Steps** or **Recipe Ingredients** sections do not cross out properly, record:
+1. If the content from the **Recipe Steps** or **Recipe Ingredients** sections does not cross out properly, record:
     + The test name, recipe name, **Recipe Steps** and/or **Recipe Ingredients** (which ever one was problematic), and a brief description of the problem.
 1. If any links are broken, record:
     + The test name, recipe name, choice of path to said recipe, and a brief description of the problem.